Department of Acupuncture and East Asian Medicine

 Fortified with rigorous didactic and clinical training, our students graduate as highly qualified practitioners.
 They are trained in safe and effective care of patients and skilled in both traditional Chinese medicine modalities and Western health care disciplines.
 Bastyr’s community of students, faculty and staff will nurture your passion for East Asian medicine and challenge you to think beyond the borders of your own discipline.

-The mission of the acupuncture and East Asian medicine department is to prepare excellent practitioners.
-This is accomplished through rigorous training in traditional Chinese medicine, with an emphasis on collaborating with other health care disciplines.
-The program is committed to producing graduates who are respected among their health care peers, dedicated to service in their community and prepared for lifelong learning in the field.
+The mission of the acupuncture and East Asian medicine programs at Bastyr University is to prepare highly competent healthcare professionals.
+This is accomplished through rigorous training in traditional Chinese medicine with a foundation in biomedical sciences and collaboration with other healthcare providers.
+The program is committed to producing graduates who are respected among their peers, provide effective patient care, dedicated to service in their community, and engaged in lifelong learning in their field.

 Expected Learning Outcomes